 President, The Wanderer Printing Co.

-By BRIAN CLOWES (Editor’s Note: Brian Clowes has been director of research and training at Human Life International since 1995.
-For an electronic copy of this article with footnotes, e-mail him at email@example.com.) + + + We have covered the definitions of the varieties of…Continue Reading
+By BRIAN CLOWES Part 2 (Editor’s Note: Brian Clowes has been director of research and training at Human Life International since 1995.
+For an electronic copy of chapter 23 of The Facts of Life, a 150-page treatise on all of the aspects of euthanasia, e-mail him at email@example.com.) + + + We have covered the definitions of the varieties of…Continue Reading

 August 22, 2016 (LifeSiteNews) – In a new interview, Cardinal Raymond Burke has revealed that he and other “serious-minded” Church leaders are calling on Pope Francis to release a document correcting the confusion emanating from his recent apostolic exhortation on the family, Amoris Laetitia.
 He also decried characterizations that he is an “enemy” of Pope Francis.
 The cardinal says clarification of Amoris Laetitia is essential “for the sake of souls” because of the rampant confusion…Continue Reading

 By Peter Smith / Pittsburgh Post-Gazette The conversation flowed freely at the school cafeteria tables as families sat Thursday over a dinner of chicken and ratatouille at Our Lady of Grace Church’s annual parish festival in Scott.
 But when a reporter brought up the presidential election, there was more head-shaking dismay than enthusiasm for any candidate.
 “I can’t see myself voting for Clinton,” said Bob Bauer.
 But as for Donald Trump, he’s still going “back…Continue Reading